 Include the names of your group members when you submit your assignment.
-Only one submission per group is necessary.
+All group members are required to submit the same file.
 All group members will receive the same mark.
-Submit your presentation slides and, if necessary, your video file.
+Submit your Business Report as a Word document.
 Include your completed self-evaluation form.

-- Examine the role of ERPs in organisations and evaluate their adoption and use characteristics. - Analyse organisational environment and develop arguments in relation to an organisation's ERP selection, planning, implementation and ongoing support phases. - Critically analyse the roles of key stakeholders in an organisation's ERP selection, planning, implementation, adoption and ongoing support phases. - Critically assess risk factors associated with an ERP implementation project, and the alternatives for managing risks. - Detail the importance of training and change management during an ERP implementation. - Report relevant critical success factors and best practices in an ERP adoption and implementation. - Predict and report ways in which an organisation can capitalise on, and maximise its ERP investment.
+- Examine the role of ERPs in organisations and evaluate their adoption and use characteristics. - Analyse organisational environment and develop arguments in relation to an organisation's ERP selection, planning, implementation and ongoing support phases. - Critically analyse the roles of key stakeholders in an organisation's ERP selection, planning, implementation, adoption and ongoing support phases. - Critically assess risk factors associated with an ERP implementation project, and the alternatives for managing risks - Detail the importance of training and change management during an ERP implementation. - Report relevant critical success factors and best practices in an ERP adoption and implementation. - Predict and report ways in which an organisation can capitalise on, and maximise its ERP investment.